 If I need to move, how fast and how far do I need to go?

-The answers to these questions should be found in your bug out plan and you need to have one if evacuation is part of your prepping plans.
-You need to have a destination point, at least two or three alternative routes and some stopping points (rendezvous points, observation points and caching/provisions points).
+The answers to these questions should be found in your bug out plan.
+You need to have one if evacuation is part of your prepping plans.
+At least, have a destination point with two or three alternative routes and some stopping points (rendezvous points, observation points and caching/provisions points).
 Your bug out plan timing should be calculated based on the distance you have to travel and the means you have to do so (by foot or by vehicle).
-Every stopping point will affect the timing and the speed will most certainly be influenced by the time of travel (daylight or nighttime).
+Every stopping point will affect the timing you have planned.
+The speed will most certainly be influenced by the time of travel (daylight or nighttime).
 You can’t calculate precisely the time needed to reach your destination and there should be no room for assumption.
 You should practice based on your bug out plan after you’ve built it, to make sure is feasible for everyone.

 Related article: How to travel when SHTF

 Based on the nature of the event, where should I go?

 Although this may sound like common sense for those who have a bug out plan, things don’t always go as planned and you might have to rethink your actions.
 In case the event is heading towards your safe heaven, going there should be out of the question.
 If the event is blocking all your routes (like massive wildfire) hunkering down may be the next option.
 If your family is out of town or anywhere else that would require a long detour, your destination point may change more than once.
 Having a bug out plan is without a doubt the right way to go, but having a backup plan to your bug out plan should also be considered.

 What do I have available to take with me?